tskit-dev/tstrait/docs/simulation.md

 ### Genotype Output

-Next, we extract information from `sim_result.genotype`, which is a {class}`.GenotypeResult` object that includes simulated information regarding the causal sites.
+Each {class}`.GenotypeResult` object also contains four [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) of equal length (`num_causal`): the first three provide information on the causal allele, its random effect size and its allele frequency.
+The fourth array keeps track of `site_id` of the causal alleles.

 ```{code-cell} ipython3
 print(sim_result.genotype)
 ```

-In the above output, causal allele, effect size and allele frequency are [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) objects.
-Their length is the number of causal sites in the simulation model, and the elements are aligned based on causal site IDs.
 The $i$th entry of each array represents the value associated with the $i$th causal site.
-Causal allele is randomly selected among the non-ancestral allele in the causal site, and the allele frequency represents the frequency of the causal allele.
-We can obtain the array of each element as in the following output:
+Causal allele were randomly selected among the non-ancestral alleles at the causal site, and the allele frequency represents the frequency of the causal allele.
+We can obtain the array of site ids by running the following code:

 ```{code-cell} ipython3
 genotype_result = sim_result.genotype
 print(sim_result.genotype.site_id)
 ```

 Further information regarding the causal sites can be accessed by using the {ref}`Site Table<tskit:sec_site_table_definition>` in the tree sequence data through the site IDs in `genetic_result.site_id`.